What is the Sale of Goods Act 1930?

-Contracts of sale are those contracts which act as proof of the transfer of ownership of any object from one person to another in exchange for a price.
+Contracts of sale are those contracts that act as proof of the transfer of ownership of any object from one person to another in exchange for a price.
 The Sale of Goods Act India came up amidst the British Raj.
 The Sale of Goods Act 1930 was a law enacted in colonial, pre-Independence India for the benefit of merchants in India.
 The act relates to contracts for the sale of goods for all the states of India except for Jammu & Kashmir.
 Contracts of sale include the agreement on the part of the buyer as well as that of the seller.

 While trying to understand the Sale of Goods Act, it is imperative to understand the key terms used in the Act.
 These include the two parties (i.e., the buyer and the seller), the mercantile agent, goods, price, and the transfer of general property.

 Let’s discuss these various elements to understand better.

 As mentioned before, the two parties in the Sale of Goods Act 1930 are the buyers and the sellers.